DjangoGirls/tutorial/try_python/README.md

 You can give Python as many numbers to compare as you want, and he will give you an answer!
 Pretty smart, right?

-- __and__ - if you use `and` operator, both of the comparisions have to be True in order for the whole thing to be True
+- __and__ - if you use `and` operator, both of the comparisons have to be True in order for the whole thing to be True
-- __or__ - if you use `or` operator, only one of the comparisions has to be True in order for the whole thing to be True
+- __or__ - if you use `or` operator, only one of the comparisons has to be True in order for the whole thing to be True

 ## Boolean

-Accidantely, you just learned about a new type of object in Python.
+Accidently, you just learned about a new type of object in Python.
 It's __boolean__ -- probably the easiest type there is.

 Boolean can be only two things:
 - True